-The measurement basis used in the preparation of the financial statements is historical cost basis except for financial instruments, which are measured at fair values, as explained in the accounting policies set out below.
+The measurement basis used in the preparation of the financial statements is historical cost basis except for financial instruments, which are measured at fair value, as explained in the accounting policies set out below.

-The financial statements have been prepared on a going concern basis, the validity of which depends upon the outcome of the arbitrations and recoverability of accounts receivable, the other receivable as stated below in Note 25 to the financial statements and the successful outcome of the Group's measures to satisfy its working capital needs and improve the liquidity position.
-The financial statements do not include any adjustments that would result from the Group fail to recover the accounts receivable and other receivable.
-If the accounts receivable and other receivable were not to be recovered or there was a failure as to the successful outcome of the working capital and liquidity position of the Group, adjustments would have to be made to the financial statements to reduce the value of the Group's assets to their recoverable amounts, to provide for any further liabilities which might arise and to reclassify non-current assets and liabilities as current assets and liabilities, respectively.
+In preparing the consolidated financial statements, the directors of the Company have given careful consideration to the future liquidity of the Group.
+The Group incurred a net loss of approximately HK\$91,686,000 for the year ended 31 March 2010 and accumulated losses of approximately HK\$142,709,000 as at 31 March 2010.
+Notwithstanding the above results, the consolidated financial statements have been prepared on a going concern basis, the validity of which is dependent upon the outcome of the arbitration and recoverability of the other receivables as stated below in Note 25 to the financial statements and the successful outcome of the Group's measures to satisfy its working capital needs and improve the liquidity position.
+The financial statements do not include any adjustments that would result from the Group failing to recover the other receivables and or the failure in the measures undertaken by the Group in satisfying the working capital needs and improving the liquidity position.
+If the other receivables were not to be recovered or there was a failure as to the successful outcome of aforementioned measures, adjustments would have to be made to the financial statements to reduce the value of the Group's assets to their recoverable amounts, to provide for any further liabilities which might arise and to reclassify non-current assets and liabilities as current assets and liabilities, respectively.